rramoscabral/globalazurebootcamp/README.md

 ## Settings

-- Countount Timer : Shared View '_Layout.cshtml' <div id="CountDownTimer" data-bgcolor="#fff" data-date="2018-04-21 00:00:00" class="centered"
+- Countount Timer : '/source-code/bootcamp/Views/Shared/_Layout.cshtml
+' <div id="CountDownTimer" data-bgcolor="#fff" data-date="2018-04-21 00:00:00" class="centered"

-- Google Map Key   : Shared View '_Map.cshtml'
+- Google Map Key : '/source-code/bootcamp/Views/Shared/_Map.cshtml' If you do not have any Google Maps API, you need to register and replace the key in the source code (AIzaSyCO6AXw4-I0uuUxAKBKMtoB0eUmKfobjH0) with the new Key API created.

 ## Configuring subdomain like region.azurebootcamp.net